Red Bull GmbH: Cycling

-Red Bull sponsors numerous cyclists including Danny MacAskill, Fabio Wibmer, Wout van Aert and Pauline Ferrand Prevot.
+Red Bull sponsors numerous cyclists including Danny MacAskill, Fabio Wibmer, Wout van Aert and Pauline Ferrand-Prévot.

 In January 2024 Austrian Federal Competition Authority (FCA) announced Red Bull GmbH's planned acquisition of a controlling interests of 51% in RD pro cycling GmbH & Co KG and RD Beteiligungs GmbH, the owner of the professional road cycling team BORA-Hansgrohe.

 The FCA approved the acquisition on 29 January 2024.
 Bora-Hansgrohe's manager Ralph Denk stated "the foundations of our partnership with Red Bull are now officially in place.
 This is the green light we've been waiting for to go ahead with the formalities and many specific parts of the collaboration."

 Other sports

 Red Bull covers the costs to organise the Wings for Life World Run since its first edition in 2014.
 This permits that the entry fees for the participants can entirely be given to the nonprofit Wings for Life foundation.

 The company sponsors the Los Angeles Clippers NBA team and Red Bull 3X, a series of men's and women's 3x3 basketball tournaments.

 The Thai unit and its Philippine partner has been responsible in forming, licensing, and funding the Red Bull Barako basketball team in the Philippine Basketball Association (PBA) since 2000.
 It has become one of the more successful sports teams in the Philippines, winning three championships in the PBA.

 Red Bull sponsors the FIVB Beach Volleyball World Tour.

 They have also sponsored England cricketer Ben Stokes, and their branding is visible on the back of his bat.

 The sponsorship of Exeter Chiefs and England winger Jack Nowell has seen him become the first player with branding on a scrum cap.

 In 2021, Red Bull sponsored Hoang Anh Gia Lai from V.League 1.

+Red Bull have expressed interest into expanding into baseball, though no purchase has been made official yet.